phodge/homely/docs/ref/files.rst

 If homely does create the directory, it will remember this fact so that it can [possibly] perform automatic cleanup in the future.
-Each time you run ``homely update`` homely will check to see if ``mkdir()`` was called, and if it wasn't then the directory will be removed.
+Each time you run :any:`homely-update` homely will check to see if ``mkdir()`` was called, and if it wasn't then the directory will be removed.
 This means that you don't need to remember to delete directories you aren't using any more - simply remove the call to ``mkdir()`` and homely will clean it up for you.
 Note that the directory *won't* be cleaned up if it is still in use.
 See :ref:`automatic_cleanup` for more information.

 homely.files.symlink()